-Participants recorded in blank spaces how many sexual partners they ideally would like to have for each specified time interval (data from Buss & Schmitt, 1993).
+Figure 7.
+Number of sexual partners desired.
+Participants recorded in blank spaces provided how many sexual partners they ideally would like to have for each specified time interval (data from Buss and Schmitt, 1993).

 Another psychological solution to the problem of gaining sexual access to a variety of partners is to let little time elapse between meeting a desired female and seeking sexual intercourse.
-The less time a man permits to elapse before seeking sexual intercourse, the larger the number of women he can succeed in copulating.
-In one study that has been extensively replicated, men and women rated how likely they would be to consent to sex with someone they viewed as desirable if they had know the person for only an hour, a day, a week, a month, and so on.
-Both men and women say that they would probably have sex after knowing a desirable potential mate for five years (see Figure 7).
+The less time a man permits to elapse before seeking sexual intercourse, the larger the number of women with whom he can succeed in copulating.
+In one study that has been extensively replicated, men and women rated how likely they would be to consent to sex with someone they viewed as desirable if they had known the person for only an hour, a day, a week, a month, and so on.
+Both men and women say that they would probably have sex after knowing a desirable potential mate for five years (see Figure 8).
 At every shorter interval, men exceeded women in the reported likelihood of having sex.
+These large sex differences have been replicated in a study of 52 cultures (Schmitt et al., 2003).